cmusser/accessd/README.md

 ## Introduction

 `accessd` allows clients to send a request for temporary access to a system.
-The server manages the access by running a script to reconfigure the firewall.
+The server allows access by running a script to reconfigure the firewall.
 It then waits for a period of time, then runs the script again to unconfigure the firewall exception created earlier.
-The details of how to grant access are delegated to the script, which means many platform can be supported.
+The details of how to grant access are delegated to the script, which means many platforms can be supported.
 A script that grants SSH access through via BSD `ipfw(2)` is included.
 Scripts can be easily written for other systems as well.
 For security, NaCl's authenticated encryption scheme is used to provide confidentiality, integrity and authentication.
-Only requests from entities for whom the server has a public key are accepted. the actual contents of the request are shrouded from view.
-Replay protection is provided by a ever increasing sequence IDs contained in the packet payload, which the server will verify is always greater than one seen before.
+Only requests from entities for whom the server has a public key are accepted.
+The actual contents of the request are shrouded from view.
+Replay protection is provided by ever increasing sequence IDs contained in the request packet, which the server will verify is always greater than one seen before.

 ## Programs